ja19191990/ja19191990/README.md

 ## About me 👋

-I'm Juan Alva, a science teacher passionate about data science.
+I'm Juan Alva, a science graduate passionate about data science.
 I'm looking to collaborate on challenging projects. 🚀

 I have always enjoyed discovering the information hidden in data🔍.
 In addition, I am fascinated by predicting uncertain futures using machine learning, which allows me to deliver accurate and result-oriented solutions.